 An IT assessment is the first step!

-Are you constantly juggling your budget over unexpected IT expenses?
+Are you constantly juggling your budget over unexpected IT costs?
 Do you get the feeling that you’re missing out on new technologies that could be more cost-effective for you?
 Is the business changing or growing without IT implications being factored in?
 Are you tired of being blind-sided by your IT costs?
 If you’re feeling like a hostage to IT, you can escape without having to pay a ransom!
 Let’s explore the process.

 Before you write this off as an overwhelming exercise of diving into the nitty-gritty details of your IT system, remember that this exercise is about determining how well your business is being served by your IT assets.
-And the process should be designed to create savings that are driven straight to your bottom line!
+And the process should be designed to reduce IT costs, create savings that are driven straight to your bottom line!

 Now that we have your attention, let’s consider how this process would work.
 There are three critical factors to include in your assessment: